Marsala House

 Marsala House is a residential home in Dianella, in suburban Perth, Western Australia, designed by architect Iwan Iwanoff.
-Marsala House was constructed in 1976, and is the youngest heritage-listed residence in Western Australia.
+As of 2019, it is the youngest heritage-listed residence in Western Australia.

 The brutalist concrete block home is considered "one of Perth's most iconic residences", and colloquially referred to as the "Dianella Disco House" due to its checkerboard-patterned illuminated dance floor in a specialised disco room.

 Architecture

 Marsala House is a rare example of expressionist architecture in Western Australia, designed in an interpretive brutalist style by architect Iwan Iwanoff.

-Marsala House demonstrates the new mass produced materials commonly used during the 1960s and 1970s, such as concrete blocks, melamine laminates, and polystyrene.
+Marsala House demonstrates the new mass-produced materials commonly used during the 1960s and 1970s, such as concrete blocks, melamine laminates, and polystyrene.

+The house went through several iterations in the design phase.
+The exterior uses predominantly rectilinear, block-based geometries, while the interior references curvilinear forms.
 The house features a dedicated "disco room" with a light-up floor and Murano glass chandelier, five bedrooms, four bathrooms, two bars, two sunken living rooms, and a swimming pool.

 Recognition

 The Heritage Council of Western Australia added Marsala House to the permanent Register of Heritage Places (#9917) in December 2009.
 The listing stated that the building is significant because it is "an intact and aesthetically exceptional example of a creatively designed residence constructed of concrete blockwork", "one of the finest residences designed by highly-regarded Western Australian architect, Iwan Iwanoff", and "highly valued...as evidenced through references to the house in numerous published works".

 The home was featured on Better Homes and Gardens.

 Restoration work on Marsala House, conducted by Donaldson and Warn Architects, received the 2011 WA Heritage award for "outstanding conservation of a heritage project".